How to Configure Secure SIP – TLS

 Configuring IP Phones with TLS

-Configuring 3CXPhone for Windows with Secure SiP
+Configuring the 3CX app for Windows with Secure SiP

 - Click on “Advanced Settings”.
 Change SIP transport to TLS.